307509256/Tensorflow-real-time-video-analysis/README.md

 # Real-time video analysis with Tensorflow

-##Introduction:
-Tensorflow provides many powerful libraries for object detection and segmentation in images.
-In this increment, I tried to implement one such advancement in deep learning, The Inception Architecture, for detection and segmentation of objects in images and generating captions to explain objects in images.
-The system, currently in development, can automatically generate captions from input images.
-##Objectives:
-Design a real-time video analysis system using deep learning framework Tensorflow.
-Automatically detect objects in video and segment them.
-The system will be pre-trained on training datasets and a model is generated.
-Based on available computing resources the video is divided into 30/60 frames/second and objects will be classified/detected and segmented.
-Automatically generate captions for currently displayed frames.
-It can be helpful in assisting blind people.

 ##Data sources:
 Microsoft COCO image caption generation, object segmentation and dataset for training the inception architecture.